exercism/java/exercises/concept/wizards-and-warriors-2/.docs/instructions.md

 ## 5. Describe a character traveling to a destination without specifying the travel method

 In the majority of cases, characters are traveling to a destination by walking.
 For convenience, players are allowed to omit mentioning their travel method, in which case walking will be assumed to be the travel method.
-Implement the (static) `GameMaster.describe` method that takes a `Character` and a `Destination` as its parameters and return its description.
+Implement the `GameMaster.describe` method that takes a `Character` and a `Destination` as its parameters and return its description.

 ```java
 Character character = new Character();